frameworklori/lori-framework-site/docs/modules/LORI-JURY-CASES/JurorFeedback_CASE020A.md

 ## 🧍 Human Juror 2 (Community Advocate – Central Valley)

 > “Our communities have fought for access to safe water for years.
-During fires, we are left with dry pipes.
+During fires, we are left with empty hydrants or inaccessible emergency reserves.
 This ruling gives us a fighting chance.”

 ---